 Seagate Backup Plus (Mac/PC)

 These small, light and very fast USB-C external hard drives (3.1, Gen 2 and USB 3.0 compatible with included adapters).
 They’ll be fastest with the latest Macs, as they are all equipped with Thunderbolt 3 ports, which are compatible without an adapter.
 If you’ve got a new mac with a Solid State Drive, there will be no difference in speed – whether you save to your internal Mac Hard Drive or the Glyph Atom.
-A little pricy right now, but expect prices to drop over time.
+A little pricy right now, but expect prices to drop.

 Synology DS216J NAS DiskStation (Mac/PC)